Dashue/dashue.github.io/Snow/_posts/2012/2012-01-13-review-tfs-11-the-things-i-look-forward-to.md

 categories: Software Development
 published: true
 ---

+---excerpt
+With TFS 11 around the corner I compiled this list of featuers that will solve my biggest issues with the previous versions.
+---end

-With TFS 11 around the corner (with in-place upgrade from 2010), having been rewritten with the promise of a faster and smarter experience I felt like compiling a list of the features I look forward to the most.
-Ordered by pain factor solving desc.
+TFS 11 (with in-place upgrade from 2010), having been rewritten with the promise of a faster and smarter experience

+These are the features I look forward to the most.

 ##Automerge content changes (finally)
 Finally TFS has come to it&#8217;s senses and allows for automerge of non-conflicting content changes.